granule-project/granule-project.github.io/meeting.md

       [Jean-Philippe Bernardy](https://jyp.github.io/) (University of Gothenburg)

-    - **Effects, capabilities, and boxes: from scope-based reasoning to type-based reasoning and back**,

-      [Jonathan Brachthäuser](http://ps.informatik.uni-tuebingen.de/team/brachthaeuser/) (University of Tübingen)
-        <div class="abstract">Reasoning about the use of external resources is an important aspect of many
+    - **Effects, capabilities, and boxes: from scope-based reasoning to type-based reasoning and back** <div class="abstract">Reasoning about the use of external resources is an important aspect of many practical applications.
-practical applications.
 Effect systems enable tracking such information in types, but at the cost of complicating signatures of common functions.
 Capabilities coupled with escape analysis offer